grongierisc/formation-template/README.md

 We will create those operations in local in VSCode, that is, in the `python/bo.py` file.<br>Saving this file will compile them in IRIS.

-For our first operations we will save the content of a message in the local database and write the same information localy in a .txt file.
+For our first operations we will save the content of a message in the local database and write the same information locally in a .txt file.

 We need to have a way of storing this message first.